 These conversations are happening with people society has accepted as objectively beautiful.
 The irony of pop-culture’s discussion of beauty is how beautiful and perfect it is visualized.
 Crisp and trendy Instagram accounts, ads, and movies.
 We are not revolutionizing beauty standards.
 We are merely enlarging the consumer base.
 Now we can sell soap and trendy dresses to plus size women.
 Progress!

 To be unaware of the cultural perceptions and values that have permeated your perspective is to work without results.
 Advising women to take care of themselves by engaging in emotionally satisfying but substantively flat activities — like finding complementing makeup, or cozying up with a latte and a journal — is to whitewash the problem.
-You cannot find truth, or anything of substantial value in a description as vapid as beauty.
-As much as you wish for beauty to be this absolute standard from which you draw self-worth, it is just a collection of subjective cultural biases and values.
+You cannot find truth, or anything of substantial value in aesthetic activities designed to smooth over the rough edges of patriarchal domination.
+Liberation and real substantial societal change will not come from copying the lifestyles of serine Instagram posts.

 A beautiful website, photography, typography, and event dinners will not heal the wound.
 Positioning materialism — personal style, household goods, and food — as part of this package of your own beauty is to buy into the consumerist lie.
 Companies make money off you believing that this or that is necessary to make you feel or look beautiful.

-Convincing women they are uniquely beautiful, harping on the subject night and day; it reinforces the cultural viewpoint that women must be beautiful.
+Convincing women they are uniquely beautiful (but only within the same-old white patriarchal terms), harping on the subject night and day; it reinforces the cultural viewpoint that women must be beautiful and feel beautiful, 24/7.
 Your style is (has to be) beautiful; let’s not forget your style is not neutral or free of harmful cultural influences and biased perceptions.
 Your hardships — have to be, in a sick Stockholm syndrome way, beautiful.
 Your story — has to be beautiful.
+Smile all the time.

 Culturally, beauty represents superiority and advantage.
 Physical attractiveness benefits you socially and vocationally.
 It is a form of privilege.
 To change the representation of beauty is to reduce its power.
-Beauty matters because social standing matters, an evolution of how beauty played in ancient mating practices.
+Beauty matters because social standing matters.
 Right now, beauty is an accepted pathway to climb the social caste system.
 A healthy perception of beauty necessitates the exclusion of social power dynamics, effectively limiting its influence.

-Christian attempts at reforming beauty standards fail because they continue power dynamics.
-Women are supposed to be seen as beautiful so as to attract potential husbands, promote a rosy picture of Christian life, and fulfill their duty as the fairer sex.
-If women are purveyors of love, mercy, civility, delicacy, etc life must reflect that.
+Attempts at reforming beauty standards fail because they continue power dynamics.
+Women are supposed to be seen as beautiful so as to attract potential husbands, reinforce heteronormativity, be accepted socially, gain success and respect, and feel good about themselves.
 This is why you see gag-inducing motifs communicating the beauty in life’s troubles and tribulations.
-The need to make every little aspect of their lives, no matter how depressing and painful an image of beauty.
-It verges on psychosis.
+They need to make every little aspect of their lives, no matter how depressing and painful, an image of beauty.
+It feels like internalized gaslighting.
 Lessons can be learned through the hard times; we can grow.
 But do we have to describe them as just another beautiful chapter in our beautiful lives?

-Getting beaten to death without a clear picture of why it is worth it is not beautiful.
-It is insanity.
+Getting beaten to death without a clear picture of why it’s worth it is not beautiful.
+It’s insanity.

 Couching the ups and downs of life in the language of beauty is inauthentic.
 Culture is obsessed with shiny objects.
 Inspirational rambling is shiny; it is easily digestible, skimmed, and felt.
 You might cry, but they are always tears of happiness and joy.
 Every cloud has a silver lining, because — you guessed it — life is beautiful.
 Social media allows anyone to shape their life into this shiny attractive story.
 We hide the depression, rage, disgust, unknown, and rejection.
 Mentioning sterilized bad times to highlight the beauty of ups and downs is not a reversal of the trend; it is an insidious version of it.
 To hide your troubles from others is one thing.
 To barely mention them in the service of making your life look attractive, is worse.

 Is beauty inherently worthless and inauthentic?
 Of course not.
-The issue lies in a culture that has fashioned beauty into a weapon of manipulation and regimentation.
+I personally like feeling pretty, and I think everyone deserves to feel beautiful, pretty, hot, handsome, attractive, and so on.
+The issue lies in a culture that has fashioned beauty into a weapon of manipulation, regimentation, and control.

 The issue is promulgated by faux-women-empowerment groups who offer nothing new.
-Wrapping up cultural beauty standards in Christianese is to cover up the poison in sugar.
-Jesus had plenty to say about those who relied on external signifiers to create a positive image of their life.
+Wrapping up cultural beauty standards in inspirational Instagram rhetoric is to cover up the poison in sugar.

 Beauty standards must be significantly deconstructed and rebuilt before we can safely incorporate them into our mindsets.